ldpercy/year-clock/task/car dashboard theme.md

 Was about to put some matching ticks in for the year hand when I realised I don't have a method for that.
 The *only* tick method I have is the old `getPeriodDayTicks`.

-So I need something new or old.
+So I need something newish.
 I'd like to take the opportunity to think about ways to improve and abstract the old tick code while I'm at it.

 For a while I've wanted to rename 'ticks' to something more general like 'markers'.